The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Stephen Frears.
 Perf.
 Colm Meaney, Tina Kellegher, Ruth McCabe.
 Miramax, 1993.
 Based on the novel by Roddy Doyle.

-Synopsis: A young white Irish woman (Tina Kellegher), still living with her parents and siblings, finds out she’s pregnant.
+Synopsis: A young Irish woman (Tina Kellegher), still living with her parents and siblings, finds out she’s pregnant.
 Her family and the whole town try to figure out the baby’s father.
 Toward the end of the film, the girl’s father (Colm Meaney) checks out a book about women and pregnancy for himself at the library, but he tells the librarian, “It’s for the wife.”

 Role Call: Uncredited female—Information Provider (female)